-^{} Two years after the date of entry into force of this Directive.
+OJ: Please insert the date - two years after the date of entry into force of this Directive.

-Article 11 Review clause
+Review clause

-The Commission shall keep under constant review the development of rights information sources and shall, at the latest one year after [transposition date], and at annual intervals thereafter, submit a report concerning the possible inclusion in the scope of application of this Directive of publishers and of works or other protected subject matter not currently included in such scope, and in particular stand alone photographs and other images.
+The Commission shall keep under constant review the development of rights information sources and shall by ..., and at annual intervals thereafter, submit a report concerning the possible inclusion in the scope of application of this Directive of publishers and of works or other protected subject-matter not currently included in its scope, and in particular stand-alone photographs and other images.

-By [one year after transposition date], the Commission shall submit to the European Parliament, the Council and the Economic and Social Committee, a report on the application of this Directive, in the light of the development of digital libraries.
+By ..., the Commission shall submit to the European Parliament, the Council and the European Economic and Social Committee a report on the application of this Directive, in the light of the development of digital libraries.

-When necessary, in particular to ensure the functioning of the Internal Market, the Commission shall submit proposals for the amendment of this Directive.
+When necessary, in particular to ensure the functioning of the internal market, the Commission shall submit proposals for amendment of this Directive.

-A Member State that has valid reasons to consider that the implementation of this Directive hinders one of the national arrangements concerning the management of rights referred to in Article 1(2c) may bring the matter to the attention of the Commission alongside with all relevant evidence.
-The Commission shall take such evidence into account when drawing up the report referred to in paragraph 2 and when assessing the necessity to submit proposals for the amendment of the Directive.
+A Member State that has valid reasons to consider that the implementation of this Directive hinders one of the national arrangements concerning the management of rights referred to in Article 1(5) may bring the matter to the attention of the Commission together with all relevant evidence.
+The Commission shall take such evidence into account when drawing up the report referred to in the second paragraph of this Article and when assessing whether it is necessary to submit proposals for amendment of this Directive.